Gaius-Augustus/BRAKER/README.md

 ### --useexisting

-Use the present config and parameter files if they exist for ’species’.
-This step will skip training AUGUSTUS and instead use pre-trained parameters.
+Use the present config and parameter files if they exist for 'species'; will overwrite original parameters if BRAKER performs an AUGUSTUS training.

 ### --crf